 Royal Chedis and Vachirathan Waterfall

-After this we will visit the two chedis, that were built to honour the 60th birthday anniversary of the late King Bhumibol Adulyadej in 1987, and the 60th birthday anniversary of Queen Sirikit in 1992, respectively.
-Late lunch will be at local restaurant.
-Along the way we will stop at the Hmong market where products from the Royal Project are for sale.
+After this, we will visit the two chedis, that were built to honour the 60th birthday anniversary of the late King Bhumibol Adulyadej in 1987, and the 60th birthday anniversary of Queen Sirikit in 1992, respectively.
+Late lunch at about 1400 at a local restaurant.
+Along the way, we will stop at the Hmong market where products from the Royal Project are for sale.
 His Majesty King Bhumibol Adulyadej founded The Royal Project in1969 to solve the problems of deforestation, poverty and opium production by promoting alternative crops in Thailand.

-Next we will drop by at the Karen village Ban Mae Klang Luang and enjoy a cup of delicious Mae Klang Luang coffee.
+Next, we will drop by at the Karen village Ban Mae Klang Luang and enjoy a cup of delicious Mae Klang Luang coffee.
 It is time to drive back.
 On the way back to Chiang Mai we will visit the Vachirathan waterfall.
 Drive back to Chiang Mai.
 We will drop you off at your hotel.
-We hope you have enjoyed your Doi Inthanon day trekking!
+We hope you have enjoyed your Doi Inthanon hiking trip!